Laura Baumanis, Partner specialising in criminal defence

 • R v B 2019 – s47 assault (DV).
 Instructed after interview to undertake pre-charge work.
 Detailed representations were made to the Crown which resulted in no further action being taken against him.

-• R v C 2019 – rape.
+• R v C 2019 – Rape.
 Laura was instructed to represent C at the police station when arrested for an allegation of rape.
 Following on from her advice and attendance upon the client no further action was taken

-• R v G 2019 – contested application for a football banning order following a conviction for a Public Order offence.
+• R v G 2019 – Contested application for a football banning order following a conviction for a Public Order offence.
 Laura was instructed after the guilty plea had been entered.
 Successfully opposed the Crown’s application for a FBO

-• R v R 2019 – possession of indecent images.
+• R v R 2019 – Possession of indecent images.
 Laura represented R who was charged with one count of possession of a category A image.
 Successfully persuaded the Magistrates’ Court not only to deal with the case rather than commit the matter to the Crown Court for sentence, but to deal with the matter by way of a suspended sentence rather than an immediate period of imprisonment.

 • R v L 2018 – Successfully opposed imposition of Football Banning Order following a guilty plea to pitch invasion.